 Export

-Spine project files can also be exported using the command line interface.
+Spine project files can be exported using the UI or the command line interface.
+Our export scripts can automate exporting many projects at once.

 Spine can export a single image, sequence of images, video, and JSON or binary data.